evolvedbinary/hsg-project-wiki/Setup.md

         brew cask uninstall github-desktop

-- The next command will update you to the current versions of our main software packages: Java, eXist 4.7.1, GitHub Desktop 2.1.0, oXygen 21.1:
+- The next command will update you to the current versions of our main software packages: Java (OpenJDK 12.0.2), eXist 4.7.1, GitHub Desktop 2.1.1, and oXygen XML Editor 21.1:

         brew cask reinstall java